azimecha/spade/README.md

 The library is compatible with .NET 5+, .NET Core 2.0+, and .NET Framework 2.0+.

+This repository and protocol have nothing to do with XMPP or healthcare.

 # Simple Public Address Detection (SPADE) Protocol

 ## Introduction